 Since I had the pleasure of living in the place for a couple of years during a global pandemic, I spent a lot of time walking around.
 So this will be a little more robust than our usual microtrip— think of it as more of a town guide.
 Here we go!

 Where To Eat In Ojai

 Boccali has the best pizza sauce in the universe, says me.
 Sit outdoors and enjoy a truly unique ambiance on the East End.
 Take a stroll in the field out back with the kiddos.
-Order some Strawberry shortcake.
-Buy some oranges that were grown in a grove across the road.
-Eat some pasta.
-Drink some wine.
-Bathe in some sunshine.
+Order Strawberry shortcake.
+Buy oranges that were grown in a grove across the road.
+Eat pasta.
+Drink wine.
+Bathe in the sunshine.
 Enjoy heaven on earth.

-Ojai Roti is Meditteranean-meets-rotisserie, offering big plates of 1/2 and full-size chicken meals and some of the best sourdough bread you'll ever have.
+Ojai Roti is Meditteranean-meets-rotisserie, offering big plates of roasted chicken complemented by the best sourdough bread you'll ever have.
 Roti is located right in the heart of Ojai and it has a really nice patio.
-Make sure you get some of the scrumptious lemonade, too.
+Make sure you get some scrumptious lemonade, too.

 When you go to the cashier, you will wonder why the sweet roll you ordered at The Dutchess costs $7.
 Then you will take a bite, and you will realize you are getting a bargain for this level of deliciousness.
 This Dutchess is Ojai's newest "place to be", and they also carry the outstanding Bonito Coffee.

 Ojai's newest hotspot, Rory's place launched in 2022 and has become a favorite of residents and out-of-town visitors with its California cuisine.
 They use locally-sourced ingredients and time-honored culinary techniques, and if the line out the door is any indication, they are nailing it.